Estrogen and Progesterone

 Progesterone decreases the target organs response to estrogen by decreasing the number of receptors the organ has for estrogen.
 Receptors are molecules on the cells that recognize specific hormones and allows them to carry their message to the cell.

 Progesterone also decreases breast cell growth.
 It is involved in the maturation of breast cells and decreases the rate of multiplication.
 Progesterone also promotes normal cell death in the breast which is important in the prevention of cancer.

 While estrogen decreases the rate of bone breakdown, progesterone stimulates bone osteoblasts.
 Osteoblasts are responsible for making new bone to replace old bone.

-By decreasing thyroid binding globulin, progesterone increases the activity of thyroid hormone.
-Thyroid hormone increases metabolism, and utilizes the fat stored under estrogen influence for energy.
-Normal progesterone levels are important for a normal body composition.
+By decreasing thyroid-binding globulin, progesterone increases the activity of thyroid hormone.
+The thyroid hormone increases metabolism and utilizes the fat stored under estrogen influence for energy.
+Normal progesterone levels are important for normal body composition.
 Low progesterone levels can lead to weight gain.

 Progesterone stimulates normal sex drive because it can be converted to testosterone which is involved in male and female sex drive.